facybenbook/unity-timeline-manager/README.md

 event that the `VideoPlayer` emits is supposedly a **very** expensive method to employ, however, it was a readymade way to isolate the components and control the animation.

+**UPDATE:** **01/15/2019** I have this running in another project at 30 FPS, but there is an issue where you cannot Seek to very particular frames (every 40th??).
+I am absolutely convinced this is something in the authoring of the video and nothing to do with the animation clips.
+Further testing is needed.
+The video plays with no detectable slowdown within the Editor, something that I was _sure_ was going to be a problem.